Generic Name: Cetirizine hydrochloride

 Cetirizine Dosage and Administration

-Cetirizine hydrochloride oral solution can be taken without regard to food consumption.
+Cetirizine hydrochloride Syrup can be taken without regard to food consumption.

 How is Cetirizine Supplied

-Cetirizine Hydrochloride Oral Solution, USP is colorless to slightly yellow and available in fruity or grape flavor.
+Cetirizine hydrochloride syrup, 1 mg/1 mL, is colorless to slightly yellow with a banana-grape flavor.
 Each teaspoon (5 mL) contains 5 mg Cetirizine hydrochloride.
-Cetirizine Hydrochloride Oral Solution, USP is supplied as follows:
+Cetirizine hydrochloride syrup, 1 mg/1 mL, is supplied as follows:

 More about cetirizine